 With that Kung Fu grip you gain stability over the bar while also tensing up the assisting and supporting muscles that will help carry you through the set.

-9. Pull the bar out, and hold it for a couple seconds.
+9. Pull the bar out, and hold it for a couple of seconds.

 Look, I get it—you wanna get the set underway.
 So you pull the bar off the hooks and immediately drop the bar and off we go.

 This might seem trivial, but pulling the bar out from the rack and holding it for a few seconds does a few sneaky things:

 - Acclimatizes your mind and body to the weight.
 This is something I have started doing with all my heavy lifts (squats in particular) because it gives me the confidence that I can bear the weight.
 Seems trivial or like some New Agey type crap but the simple act of wielding the weight above me reminds me that I am the one in control of the bar.

 - Gives you a chance to settle and properly grip the bar.
 Oftentimes lifters will pull the bar off the rack and essentially let it drop down onto their chest without asserting control and proper grip of the bar.
 Holding it for a few beats above you lets your grip settle.

 - Locks things in.
 And perhaps more importantly, holding the bar for a couple of beats will not only get your traps and elbows firing, but it will sink you into the bench and locks everything in.
 In other words, it helps settle you into a position where you can unleash some serious power.